RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 Creating Vitis application project
 **********************************

-Go to File → New → Application project.
+Go to *File → New → Application project*.
 Click next and select the platform you just created

 .. figure:: img/VgaDraw11.png
     :alt: Logo